MNA4/decode-the-drawings/README.md

 | +z   | out of camera |
 | -z   | into scene    |

-the world's coordinate system used in this project is shown below:
+The world's coordinate system used in this project is shown below:

 *Image 1: World Coordinate System (Credit to Radu for the original image)*